reprohack/reprohack-template-shiny/README.md

 Should you finish reproducing your paper quickly, feel free to explore the work more deeply.
-For example, you could try and run additional analyses, create new plots or even combine materials with additonal
+For example, you could try and run additional analyses, create new plots or even combine materials with your own or other open materials available on the web\!

 You might want to consider attempting to **replicate** the results, for example, if the code is in R consider translating the analysis to python